NVIDIA/deepops/docs/DEPLOYMENT.md

 kubectl logs -l app=nginx-ingress
 ```

-#### __DHCP/DNS/PXE server (DGXie):__
+#### DHCP/DNS/PXE server (DGXie)

-DGXie is an all-in-one container for DHCP, DNS, and PXE, specifically tailored to the DGX Base OS.
+DGXie is an all-in-one container for DHCP, DNS, and PXE, specifically tailored to the DGX OS.
 If you already have DHCP, DNS, or PXE servers you can skip this step.

 __Setup__

 You will need to download the official DGX Base OS ISO image to your provisioning machine.
-The latest DGX Base OS is available via the NVIDIA Entperprise Support Portal (ESP).
+The latest DGX OS is available via the NVIDIA Entperprise Support Portal (ESP).

-Copy the DGX Base OS ISO to shared storage via a container running in Kubernetes,
+Copy the DGX OS ISO to shared storage via a container running in Kubernetes,
 substituting the path to the DGX ISO you downloaded (be sure to wait for the `iso-loader` POD
 to be in the *Running* state before attempting to copy the ISO):